Peter McGrail: Professional career

+McGrail turned professional in 2021.
+He won his first eight pro-fights before losing his unbeaten record when he was knocked out by JaRico O'Quinn in the fifth round of their contest at Desert Diamond Arena in Glendale, USA, on 16 December 2023.

-On 27 April 2024 in Liverpool, England, McGrail was scheduled to face JaRico O'Quinn in a rematch.
-On 4 April 2024 it was announced that O'Quinn withdrew for personal reasons, and was replaced by Marc Leach.
-McGrail defeated Leach by unanimous decision to become mandatory challenger to Dennis McCann for the British super bantamweight title.
+A rematch was scheduled to take place at the Exhibition Centre in Liverpool on 27 April 2024.
+However, O'Quinn withdrew for personal reasons just over three weeks before the fight and was replaced by Marc Leach.
+McGrail defeated Leach by unanimous decision to win the vacant WBA International super-bantamweight title.

 In his next fight, McGrail stopped Brad Foster in the second round at Canon Medical Arena in Sheffield, England, on 28 September 2024.

 McGrail defeated the previously unbeaten Rhys Edwards, who had taken the fight as a late replacement, via unanimous decision on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.

-McGrail was scheduled to challenge Shabaz Masoud for his IBO super bantamweight title on 21 June 2025 at bp pulse LIVE Arena in Birmingham, but the fight was cancelled when Masoud withdrew after suffering an injury in training.
+McGrail was scheduled to challenge IBO super-bantamweight champion Shabaz Masoud on 21 June 2025 at bp pulse LIVE Arena in Birmingham, but the fight was cancelled when Masoud withdrew after suffering an injury in training.
 McGrail defeated replacement opponent Ionut Baluta by majority decision over 10 rounds.

+He eventually faced Masoud at Salle des Etoiles in Monte Carlo on 6 December 2025.
+The vacant European super-bantamweight title was at stake.
+McGrail, who had a point deducted in the 10th round for hitting Masoud on the back of his head during a clinch, lost by unanimous decision.